dollarshaveclub/shave/README.md

 `text-overflow: ellipsis` is the way to go when truncating text to a single line.
 Shave does something very similar but for _multiple lines_.

- _Shave_ implements a [binary search](http://oli.me.uk/2013/06/08/searching-javascript-arrays-with-a-binary-search/) to truncate text in the most optimal way possible.
+Shave implements a [binary search](http://oli.me.uk/2013/06/08/searching-javascript-arrays-with-a-binary-search/) to truncate text in the most optimal way possible.

-Browser support notes will be added soon. 🍻
+Shave is meant to truncate text within a selected html element.
+This means it will overwrite html within an html element with just the text within the selected element.

+Shave works in all modern browsers and was tested in some not so modern browsers (like Internet Explorer 8) - it works there too. 🍻